PTW-Freiburg/udi/README.md

 [![Build Status](https://travis-ci.org/PTW-Freiburg/udi.svg?branch=master)](https://travis-ci.org/PTW-Freiburg/udi) [![Coverage Status](https://coveralls.io/repos/github/PTW-Freiburg/udi/badge.svg?branch=master)](https://coveralls.io/github/PTW-Freiburg/udi?branch=master) [![npm version](https://badge.fury.io/js/ptw-udi.svg)](https://badge.fury.io/js/ptw-udi)

-Generates an unique device identification as specified by HIBCC UDI (ANSI/HIBC 2.5 - 2015).
+Generates an unique device identification as specified by HIBC UDI (ANSI/HIBC 2.5 - 2015).
-You can find more information about the specification of the unique device identification on the [HIBCC website](http://www.hibcc.org/udi-labeling-standards/).
+You can find more information about the specification of the unique device identification on the [HIBC website](http://www.hibcc.org/udi-labeling-standards/).

 This library is very small (~6KB minified, no external dependencies) and its sole purpose is to generate a HIBC-conform data structure that uniquely identifies a product.
 It will automatically create a string with the correct order of information and check characters.
 The string can then be used by your favorite barcode generating library to generate a Bar-/QR-Code based on the generated string.